 When you purchase my creations, you are not only investing in art, you are investing in me, and most importantly you are investing in the fight for freedom.

-Ivan’s parents met in Kenya.
+Ivan’s parents Ruth Petersen and Milan Vesely met in Kenya.
 They married and started a family there.
 Ivan grew up surrounded by the natural beauty of Kenya and the bold patterns and designs of African tribes.
-One of Ivan’s first artistic memories was the Magna Doodle he was given at the age of six.
-He was enthralled with the infinite possibilities he could create.
+One of Ivan’s first artistic memories was the Spirograph he was given at the age of six.
+He was enthralled with the infinite designs he could create.

-Due to the unstable government of Kenya, Ivan’s family could not remain there.
-The government seized his family’s passports.
-During this time, Ivan’s father, Milan Vesely, had been detained in prison on several different occasions near and within Nairobi, on the count of false charges, which were later dropped.
-The Kenyan Air Force attempted a military coup in 1981 and at the same time Ivan’s mother’s passport was returned without explanation.
-This unrest posed immediate life threatening circumstances for Ivan’s family.
-Ivan’s mother fled to the United States, taking Ivan and his younger sister, leaving behind Ivan’s imprisoned father, their home, and all of their possessions.
+Due to the unstable government, Ivan’s family could not remain in Kenya.
+The government seized Ruth and Milan's passports.
+On several occasions, Milan was detained in prisons near and within Nairobi.
+In 1981, the Kenyan Air Force attempted a military coup.
+At the same time, Ivan’s mother’s passport was returned without explanation.
+The military unrest caused an immediate threat to Ivan’s family.
+Ivan’s mother fled to the United States, taking Ivan and his younger sister Sacha while leaving behind Ivan’s imprisoned father, their home, and all of their possessions.

-In 1982, the false charges were dropped, Milan was released from prison and reunited with his family.
-Ivan’s family first lived in Arizona and became U.S. citizens.
-They then came to Texas.
+In 1982, the false charges against Ivan’s father were dropped.
+Milan was released from prison, and he reunited with his family.
+Ivan and his family first lived in Arizona and became U.S. citizens.
+They then moved to Texas.

-Ivan’s artistic ability became more evident during his High School years.
-He was given the opportunity to take Advanced Placement Art Classes.
-From there, Ivan took two years of art courses at a local junior college, thus ending any formal training.
+Ivan’s artistic ability became more evident during his high school years.
+He took advanced placement art classes at Grapevine High School.
+From there, Ivan took two years of art courses at Tarrant County Junior College, thus ending any formal training.